sifis-home/wp2-documents/wp2-deliverable-2.2/software-quality-guidelines.md

 ## Metrics Categories

-Some of the metrics described above identifies faults that can lead to security problems or make a software unusable because of crashes, while other ones aim at detecting the parts of code affected by complexity problems that **may** transform into bugs and dangers in future refactors.
+Some of the metrics described above identifies faults that can lead to security problems or make a software unusable because of crashes, while other ones aim at detecting the parts of code that possibly hide deeper problems and **may** transform into bugs and dangers in future refactors.

 This distinction leads to define two categories: